pmc-tools/docker/README.md

-PMC Tools Docker
+UMB Observatory
 =================

-This project manages a joint docker file with selected versions of different PMC tools.
+This project observes compatibility with the UMB standard.
-The project furthermore manages some joint python files that help to ensure that common file formats are mutually compatible.
+To this end, the project manages a Docker file where multiple tools are installed, along with some joint python files that help to ensure that common file formats are mutually compatible.

 The container
 -------------